 |

-However, as soon as he began he realised that the
+However, as soon as SDS began o produce them they he realised that the

 complex shape of their design (such as the male and female curves on the